lgalbany/pisco/README.md

 This repository contains the following tables and dataproducts from PISCO.

-Currently PISCO consists of **336** SNe in **287** galaxies and have run for **7** semesters (_Updated 2018 November 02_).
+Currently PISCO consists of **359** SNe in **309** galaxies and have run for **7** semesters (_Updated 2018 Decemeber 21_).
 However, data in this repo is for objects presented in the PISCO paper (272 SNe in 232 galaxies).

 If you are interested in something in particular, please drop an e-mail to lluisgalbany at gmail dot com.

 <!--- Publications using PISCO data:
-- Galbany et al. 2014
+- Galbany et al. 2014 CALIFA-I
-- Galbany et al. 2016
+- Galbany et al. 2016 CALIFA-II
-- Galbany et al. 2018
+- Galbany et al. 2018 PISCO presentation
+- Galbany et al. 2019 SN2016hnk
-- de Jaeger et al. in prep.
+- de Jaeger et al. 2018 SN2016esw
-- González-Gaitán et al. in prep.
+- González-Gaitán et al. 2019 INLA
-- Xiao et et al. in prep. --->
+- Xiao et et al. 2019 BPASS --->